 How much will it cost?

-Once you have booked your ceremony with both the venue and the Registrars for the district where the ceremony is to take place you will need to complete the legal preliminaries of giving “Notice of Marriage/Civil Partnership”.
-If both of you are a British or EEA national your “Notices” must be given at the register office for the district where you each live.
-“Notice of Marriage/Civil Partnership” must be given in person, by appointment only.
+Once you have booked your ceremony/formation with both the venue (if applicable) and the Registrars for the district where the ceremony/formation is to take place you will need to complete the legal preliminaries of giving “Notice of Marriage/Civil Partnership”.

 A Civil Ceremony is, by law, non-religious therefore no religious content whatsoever is permitted.